Conference Proceedings Submissions

 4. EVALUATION CRITERIA

 4.1.
-Articles shall have a maximum of two authors.
+Articles shall have a maximum of five authors.
 No more than one article per author/co-author shall be published in the same issue of the journal.

 4.2.
 The originality of the article (not published in print or electronic media, such as blogs, newspapers, academic or specialised journals, widely circulated periodicals, and not yet disclosed by the press or pending publication);